 1941 - Tanker Emidio sunk by Japanese submarine off Cape Mendocino.
 First enemy action near U.S. mainland by Japanese.

 1955 - Earthquake and Floods hit the North Coast.

 1964 - The Great Eel River Valley Flood isolates many communities.

 1970 - Name of Gunther Island changed back to Indian Island by order of Eureka City Council.

-2004 - City of Eureka cedes large portion of Indian Island back to Wiyot people.
+2004 - City of Eureka cedes large portion of Indian Island (now Tuluwat Island) back to Wiyot people.

 2018 - Eureka City Council unanimously returned the rest of the island to the Wiyot people and it was renamed to Tuluwat Island.